mithi/react-philosophies/README.md

 # 🧘 4.
 Testing principles

 >  Write tests.
 Not too many.
-Mostly integration. - Guillermo Rauch (creator of Socket.io, NextJS)
+Mostly integration. - Guillermo Rauch, creator of Socket.io (and other awesome things)

 ### TLDR